Medical Assistance Transportation Program

 A passenger is considered a no-show if:

 They do not call Community Transit at least two hours prior to their pick-up time to cancel their ride

 The passenger is not present at the designated pick-up site when the driver arrives

 Cancellation - to stop transportation; no ride will or has occurred.
 Consumers, advocates, or caregivers may cancel transportation up two hours before the scheduled pick-up for any leg of the trip.
 Trips canceled less than two hour before the scheduled pick up times are considered no-shows.

-If you no-show more than three times in a 30-day period, you will receive a DPW Written Notice form indicating a suspension of services and a County Assistance Office Referral Form.
+After the second no-show, a DHS Written Notice Form will be sent, indicating a suspension of services and a County Assistance Office Referral Form.
 The form will state the reason for suspension, the effective date of the suspension and instructions on how to appeal the suspension.

 If a no-show is because of a medical emergency or other special circumstance, it will be waived after communication from the case manager, nurse, or doctor is received.
 If there are any waivers for medical emergencies or special circumstances, the no-shows will be changed to cancellations.
 You will receive a letter notifying you of the approved waiver.

 A complaint is any issue, dispute, or objection you express to us about our agency, or about the coverage, operations, or policies of the MATP.
 If you have a complaint about our services, about how you were treated by our staff or a driver, or about our policies and procedures, please tell us.
 We will record your complaint, investigate it, and respond to you within 10 business days.

 At the First Level, the assigned Community Transit Representative will take the complaint and research the inquiry.
 An inquiry is an investigation into a question and/or problem.

 The Representative from Community Transit will document the complaint, investigate the incident, and respond to the consumer, either verbally or in writing, within 10 business days.